18AdrianoH/Tute/README.md

 To make clicking easier I have to consider whether to make this full screen and hard-code screen positions or do relative positions.
 I'd highly prefer relative positions if this is possible.

 To make the third point I need to make a port forward script from the router.
 I intend to use this primarily on my Pi so I'll try to write a script if possible for automatic UPnP or something along those lines.
 If that's not possible then Ill just hard-code it for myself and to think about security I'll have to think about what I publish to github.

+## Notes As Of May 16, 2020
+I will simplify this process by making it a hard-coded port-forward and by additionally making it so that it only supports four players.